streamyourcare/awesome-care-streaming/readme.md

 - [Chrome Remote Desktop](https://remotedesktop.google.com/) - For remote computer support from trusted-friends and family.
 - [Privacy.Sexy](https://privacy.sexy/) - Hundreds of scripts that aims to give you control of your data on Windows and macOS.
 - [BetterTTV](https://betterttv.com/) - A browser extension for Twitch and YouTube that adds new features, emotes, and more.
 Easily customize your chat, make it easier to read and moderate.
-- [Clipboard History Pro](https://chromewebstore.google.com/detail/clipboard-history-pro-bes/ajiejmhbejpdgkkigpddefnjmgcbkenk) - Increase your clipboard history to 250+
+- [Clipboard History Pro](https://chromewebstore.google.com/detail/clipboard-history-pro-bes/ajiejmhbejpdgkkigpddefnjmgcbkenk) - Increase your clipboard history to over 250 entries.
-- [uBlock Origin (Adblock)](https://ublockorigin.com/) - A wide-spectrum content blocker with CPU and memory efficiency as a primary feature
+- [uBlock Origin (Adblock)](https://ublockorigin.com/) - A wide-spectrum content blocker with CPU and memory efficiency as a primary feature.
 - [OneTab](https://chromewebstore.google.com/detail/onetab/chphlpgkkbolifaimnlloiipkdnihall) - Consolidate all of your tabs onto one page for easy access and storage.
 - [News Feed Eradicator](https://chromewebstore.google.com/detail/news-feed-eradicator/fjcldmjmjhkklehbacihaiopjklihlgg) - Removes Facebook feed, replaces with an inspiring quote.
 - [UnHook](https://chromewebstore.google.com/detail/unhook-hide-youtube-recom/khncfooichmfjbepaaaebmommgaepoid) - Disables YouTube default layout (just a Search bar, very customizable!)